 Do you feel pain anywhere between the base of the neck and the bottom of the rib cage?
 Then chances are you are suffering from upper back pain.
-Upper back pain isn’t as common as lower back pain but is equally painful.
+It isn’t as common as lower back pain but is equally painful.
 The key to quick recovery is to consult with a physiotherapist as soon as you feel the pain in your upper back.
-Before you visit a physiotherapy clinic, it is critical to know the possible causes of upper back pain.
-So, let’s check out the five most common causes of upper back pain.
+Before you visit a physiotherapy clinic, it is critical to know the possible causes.

 Upper back pain isn’t common because the associated muscles do not move a lot, contrary to the lower back muscles.
 The upper back bones work with the ribs to keep the back stable.
 Your vital organs stay safe because of the upper back bones.
 The common causes of upper back pain are: